 Taxes are the main source of revenue for most countries globally.
 While taxes generally help governments to generate additional revenue and fund public expenditure, there is a major difference between direct taxes such as corporate tax and indirect taxes like VAT and excise tax.

-Although VAT and excise tax are collected by businesses on behalf of the government, these indirect taxes are taxes on consumption that are intended to be borne by the final consumer.
+VAT and excise tax are indirect taxes collected by businesses on behalf of the government and are intended as taxes on consumption that should be borne by the final consumer.
 As such, although there is a compliance burden and a cost for businesses in accounting for indirect taxes, the economic cost of VAT and excise tax should be passed on to the ultimate consumer and generally should not represent a direct cost to businesses.
 Therefore, such taxes are generally investment neutral.
 On the other hand, corporate tax is a disincentive for foreign direct investment because it is directly imposed on the taxable profits of companies.
 The absence of a Federal corporate tax in the UAE is very attractive for businesses operating or seeking to invest in the UAE and the encouragement of foreign investment into the UAE is an important part of domestic policy.

 It is for these reasons that the implementation of VAT and excise tax was a popular choice and historically limited direct taxes have been maintained on businesses.
 While the UAE has expanded its tax base with the implementation of indirect taxes and Federal corporate tax has been under discussion in the past, it has so far been reluctant to introduce a corporate tax at the Federal level.